-- Dress code guidance is to be adhered to any time the student is in the Nursing uniform, whether on or off campus. - All students should appear clean, well groomed, and in appropriate attire for that particular clinical. - The uniform must be clean, wrinkle-free, and pressed. - The only outer garment (i.e. jacket) that may be worn while in the clinical environment over the scrubs is the approved white scrub jacket.
-This is an optional purchase and does not replace the required lab coat purchase. - Shoes must be clean and free of scuffs, completely white, solid leather (no holes on tops or sides), and with enclosed heel and toe. - White crew (mid-calf), or above the ankle, socks must be worn with the uniform.
-Support hose are recommended, but optional. - Undergarments must be worn and must not be visible through the uniform. - Only solid white shirts (no logos, etc...) may be worn under the uniform.
+- Dress code guidance is to be adhered to any time the student is in the Nursing uniform, whether on or off campus. - All students should appear clean, well groomed, and in appropriate attire for that particular clinical. - The uniform must be clean, wrinkle-free, and pressed. - The only outer garment (i.e. jacket) that may be worn while in the clinical environment over the scrubs is the required lab coat or the approved white scrub jacket.
+This scrub jacket is an optional purchase and does not replace the required lab coat purchase. - Shoes must be clean and free of scuffs, completely white, solid leather (no holes on tops or sides), and with enclosed heel and toe.

-- Men: Facial hair must create an overall neat, polished, and professional look and must be fully grown in, neatly groomed, and well-maintained at no longer than a quarter of an inch in length, or short enough to accommodate proper fit of N-95 respirator where applicable. - Men must wear crew-type white t-shirts under their uniforms, and their hair must not touch the top of the uniform collar. - Women must wear hair neat, off the collar, pulled back from face (only natural hair colored clips may be worn). - Women may wear light to moderate make-up.
+- White crew (mid-calf), or above the ankle, socks must be worn with the uniform.
+Support hose are recommended, but optional. - Undergarments must be worn and must not be visible through the uniform. - Only solid white shirts (no logos, etc...) may be worn under the uniform. - Men: Facial hair must create an overall neat, polished, and professional look and must be fully grown in, neatly groomed, and well-maintained at no longer than a quarter of an inch in length, or short enough to accommodate proper fit of N-95 respirator where applicable. - Men must wear crew-type white t-shirts under their uniforms. - Hair must be neat, of a natural hair color, present a professional appearance, be pulled back from the face, and secured.
+Only natural hair-colored headbands or hair clips may be worn (see examples on p.
+45 of Nursing Student Handbook). - Women may wear light to moderate make-up.
 No heavy make-up or unnatural colors, including hair, are authorized.
 If there are questions on what is acceptable, discuss with the clinical instructor prior to the beginning of the clinical experiences. - All students must have short fingernails.
 No finger nail polish or artificial nails may be worn.
 (When students hold their hands up with their palms facing them, nails should not be visible above the fingertips.) - Students may not wear perfume/aftershave or perfumed lotions or creams. - No jewelry may be worn while in uniform except a wedding band.
-Exception women may wear a single pair of stud earrings in the lobe of their ears.
+Exception students may wear a single pair of stud earrings in the lobe of their ears.
 The stud earrings may be gold, silver, clear, or "pearl" in color.
 If you have any questions on what is acceptable, discuss with the clinical instructor prior to the beginning of the clinical experience. - Body art (i.e. tattoos, piercings, etc...) and body alterations or modifications must be covered at all time in the clinical setting.
-While on campus, University policy concerning tattoos applies. - Name badges must be worn at all times in the clinical environment, at the chest level. - Students must bring their clinical resources, black ink pen, watch, penlight, scissors, stethoscope, faceshield or goggles, and surgical face mask to all patient care clinical experiences. - NOTE: For safety reasons it is recommended that you do not wear your stethoscope around your neck in the clinical environment. - NOTE: If a cloth face mask is authorized in a clinical setting, the issued FHU black face mask must be worn. - Students are expected to wear khakis, their uniform polo shirt, and appropriate footwear when going to clinical agencies to get their assignments, and for other non-bedside clinical experiences unless otherwise instructed. - Do not remove any part of your uniform until you are in your vehicle and have left the hospital/clinic grounds completely. - SHORTS ARE NOT AUTHORIZED IN ANY CLINICAL ENVIRONMENT.
+While on campus, University policy concerning tattoos applies. - Name badges must be worn at all times in the clinical environment, at the chest level. - Students must bring their clinical resources, black ink pen, watch, penlight, scissors, stethoscope, faceshield or goggles, and surgical face mask to all patient care clinical experiences. - NOTE: For safety reasons it is recommended that you do not wear your stethoscope around your neck in the clinical environment. - o NOTE: If a cloth face mask is authorized in a clinical setting, the issued FHU black face mask must be worn. - Students are expected to be appropriately attired, in accordance with the Dress Code, when going to clinical agencies to get their assignments, and for other non-bedside clinical experiences unless otherwise instructed. - Do not remove any part of your uniform until you are in your vehicle and have left the hospital/clinic grounds completely. - SHORTS ARE NOT AUTHORIZED IN ANY CLINICAL ENVIRONMENT.